Free Cash Flow Budget Templates (Excel Worksheets)

 A cash flow budget is a way of tracking the flow of cash in an organization over a given duration of time.
 It sets its eyes on the cash at hand, receivables, outstanding payables, loans, and other monies that may be owed for the purchase of capital and other forms of investments.

-Below are some of the reasons for cash flow budgeting:
+Below are some of the reasons for this budgeting:

 How to do Cash Flow Budgeting